Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 *VPN circumventing a firewall*

 However, VPNs are increasingly targeted for blocking themselves.
 Deep Packet Inspection (DPI) is able to block any targeted application or protocol by filtering the traffic and preventing it from passing firewalls to the outside world Internet.
-As DPI firewalls act based on the packet type, not the port number, simple "tricks" like changing the port will not help
+As DPI firewalls act based on the packet type, not the port number, simple "tricks" like changing the port will not help.

  Pluggable transports make it possible to bypass such filtering without modifying the VPN itself but proxying the traffic into obfuscated tunnels which are significantly more difficult to identify and/or are costly to block to enable the traffic to pass through.
 Read more about [different types of obfuscation](/transports) or the [history of filtering](/how/#dpi-blocking/).

 <img src="/assets/images/DPIOpenVPN.png" alt="Obfusctated VPN circumventing a DPI firewall" />

+## OpenVPN with PTs for Ubuntu 16.04

 *Obfuscated VPN circumventing a DPI firewall*